-The Transport Agency has developed a vehicle emission mapping tool that automates calculation of both harmful air pollutants and greenhouse gas emissions.
+The Transport Agency has developed a vehicle emission mapping tool (external link) that automates calculation of both harmful air pollutants and greenhouse gas emissions.
 The tool can be applied to all public roads throughout New Zealand.

 The tool is housed in a geographical information system (GIS) framework so that data can readily be presented as maps.
 The tool extracts data from the Transport Agency’s information technology systems, which builds a detailed data set of input variables for the emission calculations.

 A matrix of vehicle emission factors, extracted from the New Zealand Vehicle Emission Prediction Model (VEPM 5.3), is used with the input variables to calculate the mass of pollutant per length of roadway.